-Among the extraordinary items in the Study, the General Lew Wallace Study & Museum has a collection of canes associated with the General.
-Throughout his life, Lew Wallace maintained a military bearing and erect posture that was frequently commented upon.
-He did, however, on occasion use canes.
-Beyond aids to walking, canes were also ceremonial gifts in the 19th century that were offered in recognition of significant events or to honor important people.
+Among the many items in the Study, the General Lew Wallace Study & Museum has a collection of canes associated with the General.
+Throughout his life, Lew Wallace maintained a military bearing.
+Acquaintances frequently commented upon his erect posture.
+However, Lew often used a walking stick about town.
+Beyond aids to walking, canes also served as ceremonial gifts in the 19th century.
+They were given in recognition of significant events or to honor important people.

-According to museum records, one of the canes in the museum was made from a sapling that was growing where General Wallace pitched his tent prior to the Battle of Shiloh in 1862.
-In later years when the General traveled to the battlefield he visited his campsite and asked for wood from the maturing tree.
-Wallace was given the wood and he sent it off to Tiffany’s in New York where a cane was made and an ivory handle was affixed.
+According to museum records, one of the canes in the museum possesses a special significance.
+It was made from a sapling growing where General Wallace pitched his tent prior to the Battle of Shiloh in 1862.
+In later years, when the General traveled to the battlefield, he visited his campsite.
+He saw the maturing tree and asked for wood from it.

 After receiving the wood, Lew sent it to Tiffany and Company in New York.
 Tiffany’s made a walking stick and affixed an ivory handle to it.